-- California law allows the payer to retain the provider’s reimbursement, if the provider fails to properly to subsequently pay $180 to file for Independent Bill Review (IBR).
+- California law allows the payer to retain the provider’s reimbursement, if the provider fails to subsequently pay $180 to file for Independent Bill Review (IBR).

 The reimbursement-reducing steps taken by AIG perfectly represent how California law incentivises payers to (logically) ignore reimbursement rules and (logically) underpay California workers’ comp physicians.
 In this AIG example of improper reimbursement, if the QME fails to submit either the Second Review or the IBR, California law allows AIG to keep the QME’s reimbursement.

 QME Requested to Review 2,698 Pages of Records

 In May 2021, a party to an AIG liability dispute requested the QME to review 2,698 pages of records and issue a Supplemental Medical-Legal Evaluation report.

 Effective April 1, 2021, the new MLFS directs payers to reimburse physician-evaluators $3 per page of records reviewed.
 Further, the new MLFS instructs that when a party sends records to the medical-legal evaluator for review, the sender of records must include an attestation confirming an accurate page count for the records:

 Any documents sent to the physician for record review must be accompanied by a declaration under penalty of perjury that the provider of the documents has complied with the provisions of Labor Code section 4062.3 before providing the documents to the physician.
 The declaration must also contain an attestation as to the total page count of the documents provided. [emphasis added]

 Below is the request sent to the QME for the Supplemental Medical-Legal Report, and the required attestation specifying the number of pages sent for review as 2,698: